MagicalCow/TrinkIT-News/Sources/Guides/Guide-Creation-Catalyst.md

 Non-tier set slots (Cloak, Bracers, Belt and Boots) can also be input into the Catalyst, and these will be turned into &quot;Tier&quot; pieces with different stats.
 These off-pieces will not count towards obtaining a set piece, but it can be a useful way to chase stats that might be better for your spec.
 As of note, this can be used to convert PvP pieces into tier pieces without the Versatility stat.

-It is currently unclear whether off-pieces created with the Creation Catalyst not giving tier set bonuses is intended or not.
+It is currently unclear whether off-pieces created with the Катализатор Творения not giving tier set bonuses is intended or not.

 PvP pieces transformed into tier pieces will retain the item level increase bonus from PvP pieces in PvP content like Battlegrounds, Arenas and War Mode.